skills-dev/copilot-code-review/.github/steps/4-step.md

    > - Make it pretty with a good UI/UX experience.
    > ```

-1. (optional) Run the application to test the changes.
+1. (optional) Run the application to test the changes and provide followup prompts to Copilot for further refinement.

 1. (optional) Before committing the changes, ask for a local review in VS Code.